 - Serum Calcium

 Typically, pap smears are done every three years and these are used to look for signs of cancer in the cervix.
 Cervical cancer is one of the most preventable cancers.
 Getting a pap smear done is thus extremely beneficial.
-In case there aren’t any problems, the doctor may increase the frequency between the pap smears.
+In case there are abnormalities, the doctor may ask for frequent pap smears.

 There is a lot of awareness today about breast cancer and women are increasingly opting for breast cancer screening.
 Breast exams are routinely done as part of breast cancer screening.
 In fact, women are encouraged to examine it by themselves and consult a gynecologist in case they notice any changes.
 The doctor may also recommend genetic testing along with counseling for the BRCA genes.
 These genes can increase the likelihood of breast cancer when present in their mutated forms.
 Apart from these, mammograms are recommended in case of a family history of breast cancer.